grantlopresti/cs308-parser-parser/doc/DESIGN_PLAN.md

    inheritance of the ModelObject methods, which are defined in the ModelInterface Java Interface (API) that the abstract class implements.
 Then a new visual binding (the penguin's image, for example), will need to be created to allow for the Visualizer to create a visualization of the this new object.

+   -The user wants to disable the Turtle's pen

+   To disable the Turtle's pen, the user types in the appropriate command "DISABLE PEN", for example.
+The GUI input will provide the Logical Controller with this input, which parses the command and uses internal APIs (command objects) to determine what action to perform on the Model.
+Then the ModelObject API is used to disable the Pen in in the ModelObject/Turtle.
+   Then the Visual Controller will obtain the status of this Pen through the ModelObject API, and disable line drawing in the View via the View API.